vichuge/private-events/README.md

 # The Private Event

-This project is a Evenbrite Lite wep app wich allow user to sign uu, sign in and create events.
+This project is a Eventbrite Lite web app wich allow user to sign up, sign in and create events.

 ## About